 Travertine is an interesting material choice for a pool’s deck, and it’s also one of the most popular materials available because it is extremely versatile.
 This stone is a type of limestone that comes from mineral spring deposits.
 For decks, we typically install it as tiles, and it comes in a lot of colors—browns and tans, beige shades, and even rusty reddish hues.
 This is a durable material that will last a long time, even in an outdoor setting.

-More than that, travertine has a beautiful aesthetic.
+More than that, travertine pool decks have a beautiful aesthetic.
 Tiles give the deck a smooth finish, but each stone has color variation, which adds a lot of visual interest.
 People love the look of natural stone, and there’s a good reason for that.
 Around a pool, stone lends the ambiance of riverbeds, rocky shores, and other picturesque areas where bodies of water are rimmed in rock.
 Overall, it’s a great way to lend an earthy, back-to-nature air to a backyard swimming pool.

 Types of Travertine for Swimming Pool Deck Design